When Can Child Support Be Changed and When Does Child Support End Under Pennsylvania Law?

 Divorcing parents are often surprised to learn that Pennsylvania law does not obligate parents to contribute to their child’s support during college or to college tuition.
 In a landmark decision, the Supreme Court of Pennsylvania decided this in 1992.
 Blue v.
 Blue, 532 Pa.
 521, 616 A.2d 628 (1992).
 The obligation of divorcing parents to contribute only arises when the parties have a written agreement including those terms.

-The divorce and family law attorneys of Shemtob Draganosky Taylor can guide you through all aspects of your support matter.
+The divorce and family law attorneys of Shemtob Draganosky Taylor Stein, PC can guide you through all aspects of your support matter.
 Call our family lawyers in Montgomery County at (215) 544-3974 for a confidential discussion.